Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

-# Three Ways to Create an Object in Javascript
+# Three Ways to Create an Object in JavaScript

 Did you know that, there are three fundamental ways to create an object in JS?